 After determining your financial need, financial aid administrators decide how much aid they are able to offer you.
 Colleges may often offer aid that is less than your financial need.
 This is called the financial aid gap (sometimes referred to as unmet need).
 Here are a few ways to bridge that gap.

 Meet with your financial aid advisor to discuss an appeal.
 If your financial situation has changed dramatically since you filed the FAFSA, you should meet with your advisor to discuss your situation.
 Circumstances, such as death in the family, sudden unemployment of a parent, unusual medical expenses, etc., can lead to more financial aid.
 You should provide your advisor with documentation of the changes.
 Keep in mind that adjustments to aid awards are not made based on negotiations but on actual financial changes in your family.

 Research scholarships.
 To help with your unmet need, look for scholarships.
-Scholarship opportunities can be found in many places including financial aid offices, major departments, libraries, local civic organizations, your (or your parents') employer, local businesses, your high school guidance office, or the Internet.
+Scholarship opportunities can be found in many places including financial aid offices, major departments, libraries, local civic organizations, your (or your parents') employer, local businesses, etc. For more methods on finding scholarship opportunities to help with your higher education expenses, read Ways to Find Scholarships.
 Be sure to perform a free scholarship search and register for a chance to win a $1,000 scholarship from eCampusTours.

 Look into private loans.
 If you are borrowing the maximum that you can in Stafford loans and you still have a gap, consider getting a private loan.
 A private student loan helps fill in the gap when other sources of aid have been depleted or when annual federal loan limits have been reached.

 Trying to fill the financial aid gap can be a daunting task.
 Performing the above-mentioned tips should make the process much easier.
 For more information about filling the financial aid gap, speak with your financial aid advisor.